diplodocuslongus/drone_swarm_simple_sim/README.md

 - key press M to sunddenly increase the latency to 6000s (simulate jamming, remove messages)
 - update coehsion metric
 - waypoints navigation
-- maintain cohesion when using waypoints navigation
+- maintain cohesion when using waypoints navigation (need some more work!)

 ## Observations and notes